breadnone/Gender-Name-Detection-for-.Net-and-Unity3D/README.md

                 };
 ```
 # Tweaking Accuracies
+NOTE: Adding custom bounds will require adjustment to length checks!
 ```
                 //set this higher/lower depends on country cultures.
                 //US/UK best with value of 3, other countries/cultures may need to tweak this value lower/higher.